zth/vscode-rescript-relay/README.md

 ## Setup

 Right now, you'll need to open VSCode in the _root where you've installed Relay_ and that folder must be part of a Git Repository.
 For monorepos, this means you'll need to open the subfolder where your frontend project using Relay is located.
 This will hopefully be fixed in the future.
+You'll need to have [watchman](https://facebook.github.io/watchman/docs/install.html) installed for the relay compiler to be able to run automatically.

 This extension should _Just Work(tm)_, as it finds and uses your `relay.config.js`.